thfai2000/taichi-orm/docs/guide/query-examples/find.md

 # Select and Filter

-## Select target model and relations
+## Query and filter related records

 ```js
 // Simply select shop, each with array of products